xAlex-an/xAlex-an/README.md

 Hi there! 👋 I'm Aleksandra
 I’m a junior full-stack developer based in the UK.
 I recently completed the Full Stack Web Developer bootcamp at Code Institute, where I learned how to build responsive and user-friendly applications using HTML, CSS, JavaScript, Python, and Django.

+Want to know more about my learning journey?
+Scroll down to [My Journey into Tech — Month by Month](#my-journey-into-tech--month-by-month) to see the steps I took.

 🔨 Projects I’ve built:

 ## 🍰 Make Me Sweet – Django Dessert Blog